DPWebster/Portfolio/_posts/2024-7-28-scrnaseq.markdown

 <div align="center">
 <img src="/Portfolio/assets/images/disp_estimates.png" width="500" height="auto">
-<text>\nVisualization of initial dispersion estimates, the fitted trend, and the final dispersion estimate.</text>
+<span>\nVisualization of initial dispersion estimates, the fitted trend, and the final dispersion estimate.</span>
 </div>

 Most importantly, this project was a fantastic learning experience!
 Were I to do this

 <div align="center">
 <img src="/Portfolio/assets/images/dif_genes.png" width="750" height="auto">
-<text>\nDifferentially expressed genes clustered based on correlation compared with control group.</text>
+<span>\nDifferentially expressed genes clustered based on correlation compared with control group.</span>
 </div>

 The report and source code cannot be shown publicly in order to comply with academic integrity policies.
 If you would like to see them, send me an email at danielpatrickwebster@gmail.com.